How to Guide for Solving Issues

 Please ensure you carry out the following checks before reporting the fault or you may be charged for the call out.

-- Boiler Pressure – Your boiler pressure should be between 1 and 2 bar.
+- Boiler Pressure – if your heating or hot water isn’t working effectively, it could be due to boiler pressure which should be between 1 and 2 bar.
 The pin gauge should be located on the front of the boiler.
 If it is less than this then you will need to open the filling loop valve (usually a flexible silver pipe) and fill the system until the pin is within this pressure.
 Always make sure that the filling loop is closed properly after filling.
 This video should help if you have any further questions or queries – Link to YouTube – Topping Up Pressure in Boiler

 - Power/ Electricity– Make sure that there is power going to your boiler.
 Please check the fuse board and that everything is on.